ahitrin/ahitrin.github.com/_drafts/fractals-vs-lists.md

 Visit all of them and take a look.

 * **Which task has the higher priority**?
-Use priorities ("senseless crap"/"normal task"/"critical"/"super-duper critical"/"needed yesterday") you've assigned to them manually.
+Use priorities you've assigned to them manually.
-Of course, you should better ignore the fact that your "super-duper critical" task could easily be blocked by another task that in isolation looks like a "senseless crap".
+Of course, you should better ignore the fact that your "super-duper critical" task could easily be blocked by another task that looks like a "senseless crap" in isolation.

 Is it possible to reduce this tax?
 Let me introduce a _possible_ way to do it.

 ## Respect the structure

-Because most tools are task-oriented, and relations between these tasks are second-class citizens.
+Because of the task-oriented nature of the most task-tracking tools, the relations between these tasks are second-class citizens.
 How can you spot the fractal structure and efficiently work with it when the only thing you get is a big pile of tickets?
-Therefore, we should take a try to visualise this tree (tree structure is also a fractal) and make our dependencies a first-class citizens.
+Therefore, we should take a try to visualise this tree (tree structure is also a fractal) and introduce our dependencies as first-class citizens.

 How a task workflow could look like in such a tool?

-At the beginning of a new week you choose a single "task" from this tracker and start to work on it.
+At the beginning of a new day you choose a single "task" from this tracker and start to work on it.
 This task has already been <strike>estimated</strike> "pre-planned" and split into <strike>a simple, straightforward-looking checklist</strike> three subtasks.

 ![an original task as tree](/images/fractals-vs-lists/t1.png)